Our meditation events include:

 - individual interviews with the teacher at longer retreats when time allows

-In group reporting sessions, students are invited to describe their meditation experiences if they choose, taking as much time as they need and speaking to their level of comfort.
+In group reflection sessions, students are invited to describe their meditation experiences.
 The teacher then gently explores the meditation with the student, helping her/him to look into it more deeply and become more aware of what happened.
 During these interviews, other students listen quietly without interacting and, in this way, learn about different possibilities in meditation.
 Confidentiality is respected.

 Dharma talks address issues that come up in students’ meditations and topics that are of interest to students at the group or retreat.
 Questions, exploration, and critical thinking are encouraged during discussion.
 In these ways, we discover the teachings of early Buddhism from within meditation, rather than from an outside authority.